Why have I produced a Canine Arthritis Bible?

 We haven’t, yet, got a ramp for car access so I can’t recommend a specific product.
 Ask around to see if anybody that you know uses one.
 Or ask on a forum like My Labrador Friends.

-Failing that you could try the Trixie ramp which is popular on Amazon.
+Failing that you could try the popular ramps on Amazon.

 Do you have slippery floors?